plgagne/Game-Boy-Essentials/website/drafts/notes.md

 # Game & Watch Gallery 2

+I adore *Game & Watch Gallery 2*.
+I've played it exclusively during the summer, for when I was a kid because my cousins had it and they would lend it to me during our summers in our respective camping trailers.
+Since I didn't own it, I didn't have the manual to **try** and make sense of what I was playing.

 What to cover:

 - The very faint outline of the other sprites, who are way too dark on GBA and DS.